#21. Korean Months and Dates: A Complete Beginner’s Guide

 - Other Apps

 Learning how to talk about dates is one of the most practical steps in your Korean language journey.
-Whether you are booking a hotel, checking a K-pop concert schedule, or making plans with friends, you need to know months and days.
-The best part?
-The Korean system for dates is very logical.
-Once you know your numbers, you already know 90% of the calendar!
+Whether you are booking a hotel, checking a K-pop concert schedule, making a doctor's appointment, or planning to meet a friend, you will need to understand how months and days work in Korean.

 1. The Logic of Korean Months